microsoft/jericho/docs/source/tutorial_quick.rst

 Game Dictionary
 ---------------

-It's possible to get the list of vocabulary words recognized by a game:
+:meth:`jericho.FrotzEnv.get_dictionary` returns the list of vocabulary words recognized by a game:

 .. code-block:: python